 Without antennas: 9.52 x 3.93 x 6.45 inc.

 Compact footprint, multi-gig ready

 The RT-AX86U comes with three removable antennas that you can swivel around its top.
 Asus insists that there’s a fourth one hidden inside the chassis, but nobody cares.
-On the front, there’s an array of tiny status lights for the route’s Wi-Fi bands and network ports.
+There’s an array of tiny status lights on the front for the router’s Wi-Fi bands and network ports.

 On the back, there are the usual four Gigabit LAN ports (for local wired clients) and one Gigabit WAN (Internet) port.
-What makes the RT-AX86U special is the presence of the new 2.5 Gbps port that can work either as a LAN (default) or a WAN.
+What makes the RT-AX86U special is the new 2.5 Gbps port that can work either as a LAN (default) or a WAN.